dashpay/js-dp-services-ctl/README.md

 > Control Dash Platform services using JavaScript and Docker

 The tool provides a convenient JavaScript interface for configuration and interaction with Dash Platform services.
-Services are started in Docker containers. interface for configuration and interaction with Dash Platform services.
 Services are started in Docker containers.

 ## Table of Contents